yuyuan12138/MethFinder/README.md

 8. **`train.py`**: Script for training the models.
 9. **`predict.py`**: A predictor capable of loading and executing pre-trained models.
 10. **`reproduce_reslts.py`**: A script designed for one-click reproduction of all results reported in the paper.
-11. **`environment.txt`**: It includes the required environment dependencies for running MethFinder.
+11. **`environment.yml`**: It includes the required environment dependencies for running MethFinder.

 ### Generated Files and Directories